senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Download git repositories

+Helm Charts and helper scripts need to be added to the artifact directory.
 On the non-airgapped system:

 1. Download Bitnami Helm charts git repository, dependencies, and eliminate unnecessary files.